andrebodo/lexis-sentiment-indexer/README.md

 ### Terms and Conditions
 Nexis Uni does not allow scraping of their data.
 This scraper is built for academic purposes.
 By using this codebase or a modified version of it, you are fully responsible for any and all consequences which may arise from scraping Nexis Uni.

+### Configuring Search & User Settings
+Search settings are located in _search\_config.yaml_ and are divided into three sections: _general_, _sources_ and _terms_.

+1. General Data
+  * _base_url_: The stem of the search url.
+To get this for a different university, perform a manual Nexis search and copy over the matching pattern.
+  * _start_date_: YYYY/MM/DD format, the first day searching will take place
+  * _end_date_:  YYYY/MM/DD format, the last day searching will take place
+  * _scraper\_freq_: This corresponds to any frequency characters compatible with pandas.
+This feature is untested for anything but 'M'
+2. Sources - a list of soruce ID's obtained from Nexi Uni's content listing csv available [for download here](https://p.widencdn.net/okffmp/Nexis_Uni_--_Content_Listing_--_July_2020)
+3. Terms - a list of binary search terms (currently no compatibility with NLP search).
+Each line of terms are joined using the 'or' operator always.
+If you would like to use the 'and' operator, it needs to be specified as part of a search term.
+As per YAML formatting, in order to produce a search phrase it is required that double-quotations (to indicate search phrases) are encapuslated by single-quotations so the python yaml module can interpret them correctly.

+Configuring the login information is straightforwards in _credentials.yaml_.
+The fields probably correspond to your institutions SSO login.
+__TODO: include SSO url as an input

 ## Preprocessing
 TODO